 There's no pwopa football for almost another week, things are quiet on here and veering towards the political and Clive needs the traffic so everybody that looks at this has to give their best caption competition offering.
 The highest number of upvotes wins;

+Yesterday, completely out of the blue, our eldest son, 12, was diagnosed with Type 1 Diabetes.
+He was taken to hospital and will be there until at least Monday while they run tests etc to understand the levels and reactions to this disorder so that we can all become educated and understand how and when to monitor and react accordingly to certain situations.
+My reason for posting is basically to ask if any other parent on here has a young son or daughter with Type 1 diabetes and if so just how serious or otherwise, it affects their general day to day life and future plans.
 As previously mentioned, it has come as a complete surprise and as I, fortunately, have no previous experience or knowledge of this disorder it's all a bit surreal at the moment and I'm genuinely not sure just how grave or life-changing this is going to be.
 We will obviously be getting a lot of medical advice over the coming days and weeks, however, any advice, opinions or suggestions on how to help my son and to be prepared for what lies ahead in general based on personal experiences would be greatly appreciated.
+Thanks.

 Unfortunately my Mother-In-Law passed away late last year and we decided to take in her dog who is a gorgeous, loving though rather scatty cross breed.
 Fortunately he gets on well with the family dog and all is great except for one messy detail.

 You guessed it, he pisses and shíts in the house.
 Can be anywhere upstairs or downstairs.
 He was never properly house trained with the MIL because she had no garden (he used to go in an open air non used garage) so in his mind it's acceptable to do his business on "hard" floors.